 Of all the Christmas markets in Innsbruck, the old town market is where we normally have something to snack on.
 My favourite is the sweet Kiachl (deep-fried dough with a place for a filling in the middle), while C likes the savoury one with Sauerkraut.
 M enjoys the strawberries dipped in chocolate and we all can’t get enough of the sugar-coated nuts.

-Event tip: A highlight in Innsbruck in December is the Christ Child procession.
-More than 500 local children will accompany the Christ Child with shepherds, angels, and sheep through the old town, from Maria Theresa Street along Marktgraben, Herzog Otto Street, and Herrengasse to the Landestheater.
-You may get goosebumps when everyone sings Silent Night in front of the theatre.
-I’ll include the date as soon as it’s available.
+EVENT TIP: A highlight of the Innsbruck Christmas Market is the Christ Child procession, which falls on 16 December in 2018.
+More than 500 local children will accompany the Christ Child with shepherds, angels, and sheep through the old town – from Maria Theresa Street via the Marktgraben to the Landestheater.

 2. Market Square Christmas Market